AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 Once canceled, the campaign stops accruing rewards immediately.
 Undistributed tokens become withdrawable within **24 hours**—either from the Merkl UI or directly by calling the contract.

+{% hint style="info" %}
+After cancellation, the campaign will appear as **"Invalid"** in the Studio dashboard.
+This is expected behavior—the Merkl engine processes cancellations by overriding the campaign to an invalid campaign type, which triggers the return of undistributed rewards to the admin address of the campaign.
+{% endhint %}

 {% hint style="warning" %}
 Cancellation is **irreversible**.
 The engine will not process further updates for this campaign, and previously processed distributions remain final.
 {% endhint %}